MicrosoftDocs/powerbi-docs/powerbi-docs/enterprise/service-premium-gen2-metrics-app.md

     >[!NOTE]
     >When autoscale is enabled, if the capacity reaches the maximum number of v-cores allowed by the autoscale operation, throttling is applied.

-* **Autoscle isn't enabled** - If autoscale is not enabled, throttling gets applied to every interactive operation in the subsequent timepoint.
+* **Autoscale isn't enabled** - If autoscale is not enabled, throttling gets applied to every interactive operation in the subsequent timepoint.

 ### Top row visuals